SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 ### Running workflow files

-The user would still use the CLI to run the workflow, referencing the workflow via the workflow file name.
+The user would still use the CLI to run the workflow, referencing the workflow via the workflow file name or the workflow name (TBD exactly how this works).
 To improve usability for non-CLI users, in tutorials, we could perhaps demonstrate running shell commands from inside a notebook (`!renku workflow execute workflow.yml`).

 Developing a workflow should be as simple to the user as editing the workflow file, executing the workflow file on the CLI, making further modifications to the workflow file, executing the workflow file again, etc. Renku should not interrupt or slow down this development process.